What is AFEQT?

 History

-It was concluded that, to be successful, our ADVANCE program would need to be able to track university-verified data in near real time and strategically share it with the following purposes in mind:
+>It was concluded that, to be successful, our ADVANCE program would need to be able to track university-verified data in near real time and strategically share it with the following purposes in mind:

-- Aggregate data for administrative decision-making, university audiences (university dashboard, training sessions, etc.), and/or the public.
+1. Aggregate data for administrative decision-making, university audiences (university dashboard, training sessions, etc.), and/or the public.

-- Separate data for colleges/units in order to inform decisions that influence the data trends in the 11 categories.
+2. Separate data for colleges/units in order to inform decisions that influence the data trends in the 11 categories.
 These could be achieved either within the query tool or alternatively crafted into excel files or formatted reports that are “pushed” to units at strategic times to inform decisions.

-- Easily generate the annual data required to be submitted to NSF as an ADVANCE institution.
+3. Easily generate the annual data required to be submitted to NSF as an ADVANCE institution.

 The ADVANCE budget was crafted with two personnel to make this successful: one in Institutional Research to oversee the data, and a second in Information Technology’s (IT) Enterprise Applications Services (EAS) department to build a query interface in WebFocus to generate reports and plots.

-In May 2021, we demonstrated the query interface for the Vice President of Diversity and Inclusion.
-Suggestions for enhancements included expanding the tool to examine race/ethnicity, clarity in retention, and additional metrics.
-We also had a valuable discussion related to potential audiences, data sensitivity, and public-facing data (within Michigan Tech and external to Michigan Tech).
+An initial tool framework was developed and tested in 2020.
+In 2021, we demonstrated the query interface for the Vice President of Diversity and Inclusion.
 It was decided we would clearly delineate two uses: public-facing static data and a dynamic query tool for unit leaders (AFEQT).
-The VP's office is leading the effort for the public within Michigan Tech dashboard where protection criteria for personally-identifiable information are being met.
-The ADVANCE team has thus led the refinement of the AFEQT query tool for a limited audience of unit leaders (administrators) who have been granted access to run reports.
+The VP's office is overseeing the public Michigan Tech dashboard.
+The ADVANCE team refined the AFEQT query tool for a limited audience of unit leaders (administrators) who have been granted access to run reports.
 The query tool may also be used to generate reports that could be distributed to a specified audience (all chairs) on a schedule.

 Summary

-- A faculty equity query tool has been developed by ADVANCE that pulls from multiple University databases.
+• A faculty equity query tool has been developed by ADVANCE that pulls from multiple University databases.
 Processes are in place to ensure the data is accurate, consistent with other reporting rules, and compiled annually.
 ADVANCE has successfully institutionalized this resource for university decision-makers and influencers.

 Tutorials

 Orientation as well as Q&A session presentations and zoom recordings are archived for those with access to the tool.
 In addition, there are four tutorials that have been developed that are in written documentation format as well as in video instruction format.
-These tutorials are available in AFEQT’s help menu and include:
+These tutorials are available through AFEQT’s help menu and include:

 Introductory Tutorial